 FASCIA THAT COVERS NERVE TISSUE: Epineurium, Perineurium, and Endoneurium

 Believe me when I tell you that I barely scratched the surface (HERE).
 As you should be starting to see, Fascia is continuous.
-In other words, it is a membrane that winds its way through your entire body as it surrounds and supports any number of individual tissues.
+In other words, it is a membrane that winds its way through your entire body as it surrounds and supports any number of tissues and organs.
 Not surprisingly, it is the most abundant connective tissue in the body.

-Why is it the Fascia around the muscles that is so commonly injured?
-For one, it is an extremely external tissue.
-As I have told you before, one of the ways to cause the Fascial Adhesions that I refer to as "SCAR TISSUE" is to bang or hit a body part hard (HERE).
-What is far more common is overstretching or tearing type injuries --- think MVA's, SPORTS INJURIES, or CONCUSSIONS here --- which can result in this same microscopic Scar Tissue.
+Why is the Fascia around the muscles so commonly injured?
+For one, it is an external tissue.
+As I have shown you before, one of the ways to cause the Fascial Adhesions that I refer to as "SCAR TISSUE" is to bang or hit a body part hard (HERE).
+What is far more common, however, are overstretching or tearing type injuries --- think MVA's, SPORTS INJURIES, or CONCUSSIONS here --- which can result in this same microscopic Scar Tissue.
 But it's the chronic overuse type of injuries that are probably the most common -- with research saying that repetitive injuries are the hardest to deal with (HERE).

-Chronic, repetitive actions can lead to a build up of this Scar Tissue (some say that it is not really a Scar Tissue per se, but a "DENSIFICATION" of the fascia).
+Chronic, repetitive actions can lead to a build up of this Scar Tissue (some will argue that it is not really a Scar Tissue per se, but a "DENSIFICATION" of the fascia).
 I frankly don't care if you call it banana boat, it's dealt with in the SAME FASHION.
-This might be a great time to also mention that STUDY after STUDY after STUDY has shown us that INFLAMMATION always leads to Scar Tissue.
+This might be a great time to also mention that STUDY after STUDY after STUDY has shown us that INFLAMMATION always leads to Scar Tissue (HERE).
 Another reason that you need to understand THIS POST.

-External "Deep Fascia" around the muscles is prone to injury not only because its external or superficial nature leaves it vulnerable to getting hit or impacted in some fashion, but because it is vulnerable to tremendous torquing or shearing forces.
+The more external "Deep Fascia" around the muscles is prone to injury not only because its external or superficial nature leaves it vulnerable to getting hit or impacted in some fashion, but because it is vulnerable to tremendous torquing or shearing forces.
 Think of it in terms of what happens on a merry-go-round.
 If you are standing in the center of a merry-go-round that is being pushed intensely, although you are spinning in a circle, there's very little force on you.
-However, move out to the outer or more external edge of these playground staples of a bygone era, and it's all you can do to hold on tight enough to keep yourself from flying off into space (probably the reason you don't see these relics of a bygone era anywhere anymore).
+However, move out toward the edge, and it's all you can do to hold on tight enough to keep yourself from flying off into space (probably the reason you don't see these relics of a bygone era anywhere anymore).